Killing of Willie McCoy: Early life and rapping

 McCoy lost both parents to cancer by the time he was 12 years old.
 He did well at sports in school, and earned his GED before dropping out to pursue music.
 Collaborators noted his work ethic and desire to succeed.
 Under the stage name Willie Bo, he was part of the group FBG (Forever Black Gods), performing songs about what NBC News described as "money, guns, and street violence," which a collaborator suggested was because "they needed to conform their lyrics, to look cool.
 I saw it more as a cool thing — kids see you on YouTube like you have all this money."
 Other lyrics related to overcoming challenges, such as growing up without a father.

 On Wednesday, April 11, 2018, Willie McCoy was arrested for kidnapping and human trafficking by San Francisco police; Oakland police subsequently served a search warrant on Willie McCoy's residence, seizing "numerous" firearms, and charging him with weapons violations.
 The kidnapping and human trafficking charges arose from an incident where a woman stated that she was forced into a car driven by McCoy with multiple occupants and driven to another location where she escaped.
 The kidnapping and human trafficking charges were later dropped.

 It is unclear what McCoy's role was in the theft of a .40 caliber semi-automatic handgun he was carrying when he died.

 Police department

 Around the time of McCoy's shooting, Vallejo Police Department had about 100 officers serving a city of approximately 122,000 people.
 Under its Police Chief at the time of McCoy's shooting, Andrew Bidou, it had increased officer training programs and undertaken community outreach initiatives.
 However, residents had expressed concerns about the department's use of force.

 From 2015–2017, Vallejo PD spent more per officer in fines or settlements for civil rights abuse claims than any other large police force in the Bay Area.
-From 2016–2019, five of Vallejo's police officers shot multiple people.
+From 2016 to 2019, five of Vallejo's police officers shot multiple people.
 At the time of McCoy's shooting, one of the officers who shot him was a defendant in a civil lawsuit for shooting a man dead in February 2018.